-Typically roles at the manager-level require 3-5 years experience in that specific work area, or more, and some amount of management experience (maybe 1-3 years).
+Typically for roles at the senior director-level, roles require 10+ years experience in that specific work area, and some amount of management experience (maybe 5 years or more).
 Depending on the role you’re hiring for, we suggest being flexible about how you consider past experience.
-For fundraising roles, for example, you could count years in sales as relevant experience for your next Development Manager.
+For fundraising roles, for example, you could count years in sales as relevant experience for your next Senior Director of Development.

 One more thing to consider: only list your must-haves (i.e. skip the nice-to-haves).
 Nice-to-haves may cause some candidates to opt out of the process, often with implications for race/ethnicity, gender, and more.
 Take a look at your list of desired skills and experiences, and edit brutally!